-Similar to previous years, this year's total count of Coastal Cutthroat Trout (CCT) per mile was higher on average throughout the South Fork, though was lower than the densities recorded over the last seven years (i.e. since 2011) (Figure 3).
-Regardless, the total density of cutthroat was near the average of the entire data set with densities at 1.29 times greater on the South Fork than the average of all previous years.
+Similar to recent years, this year's total count of Coastal Cutthroat Trout (CCT) per mile was higher than average throughout the South Fork and near the average density of the total data set with densities at 1.09 times greater than average.
+However, this year had the lowest density recorded over the last ten years (i.e., since 2010) (Figure 3).
+Total CCT density on the Middle Fork was greater than average and 1.51 times greater on the Middle Fork than the average of all previous years.
 Throughout the data set the density of CCT has increased in both the South Fork and Middle Fork since surveys began, though recent years appear to be fairly stable (Figure 4, Figure 5).
-As has been observed across the majority of the data set, we observed a higher density of small CCT per mile than large cutthroat per mile this year (Figure 4, Figure 5, Figure 6).
-As no surveys were conducted in the Middle Fork or North Fork no comparisons can be made to the previous year's data.
+As has been observed across the majority of the data set, we observed a higher density of small CCT per mile than large cutthroat per mile this year (Figure 4, Figure 5, Figure 5).

-A total of three summer steelhead trout were observed.
-This density is below the average of past years surveys (Figure 7).
-A total of 127 Rainbow trout were detected this year, a higher-than-average density on the South Fork (Figure 8).
-Only one half-pounder and no spring Chinook salmon were observed, densities that were lower than average for the South Fork (Table 1, Figure 8, Figure 10).
-A total of three Klamath small-scale suckers were observed, with densities lower than average on the South Fork (Figure 11).
+A total of 16 summer steelhead trout were observed.
+This density is above the average of past years surveys (Figure 7).
+A total of 97 Rainbow trout were detected this year, a higher-than-average density on the South Fork and Middle Fork (Figure 8).
+A total of three half-pounders were observed, higher than average on the Middle Fork but lower than average on the South Fork (Table1, Figure 8).
+One spring Chinook salmon were observed, densities that are lower than average for both the South Fork and Middle Fork and Diddle Fork (Table 1, Figure 10).
+A total of 21 Klamath small-scale suckers were observed, with a density higher than average on the South Fork (Figure 11).

 In 2014 there were high numbers of dead coastal giant salamanders (Dicamptodon tenebrosus) observed though the survey area.
-Fewer dead individuals have been observed annually since and none were observed on the South Fork this year.
-No juvenile Foothill yellow-legged frogs (Rana boylii) or other aquatic amphibians or reptiles were recorded.
-All of these species are cryptic animals and are difficult to detect with our survey protocol, so observations are incidental.
-One adult Pacific Lamprey (Entospenus tridentatus) carcass was detected in the South Fork.
-Lastly, four adult Green Sturgeon were observed in the South Fork in the downstream most reach (Table 1).
+Fewer dead individuals have been observed annually since and only four were observed on the Middle Fork in reach 5.
+Foothill yellow-legged frog (Rana boylii) adults and juveniles were recorded in the majority of the South Fork reaches (SF5 - 10) and the upstream most surveyed reach in the Middle Fork (MF8).
+Additionally, three aquatic garter snakes were recorded in the Middle Fork across reaches MF 7 and MF8.
+All these species are cryptic animals and are difficult to detect with our survey protocol, so observations are incidental.